Hong Kum Lee: Career and impact

 She also supported the construction of the Jang-Bogo Antarctic Research Station in Terra Nova Bay of Northern Victoria Land in Antarctica, which was completed in 2014.
 As a year-round station, Jang-Bogo Station serves as a platform for the research on climate change and developing the West Antarctic observatory network.
-As a member of IASC (International Arctic Science Committee) Review Committee from 2014 to 2015, she was appointed to carry out a review of progress for the period 2006-2016, including progress in implementing the recommendations of the 2006 Review Committee, and to recommend strategies for the future.
-She joined ICSU RCAP (International Council of Science, Regional Committee for Asia and the Pacific) from 2009-2014.
-As Chair of ICSU RCAP during 2011-2014, she participated in the implementation of the ICSU Strategic Plan 2012-2017, and in developing Future Earth in Asia and the Pacific.
+As a member of IASC (International Arctic Science Committee) Review Committee from 2014 to 2015, she was appointed to carry out a review of progress for the period 2006–2016, including progress in implementing the recommendations of the 2006 Review Committee, and to recommend strategies for the future.
+She joined ICSU RCAP (International Council of Science, Regional Committee for Asia and the Pacific) from 2009 to 2014.
+As Chair of ICSU RCAP during 2011–2014, she participated in the implementation of the ICSU Strategic Plan 2012–2017, and in developing Future Earth in Asia and the Pacific.
 As an expert in marine and polar microbial diversity, she has strengthened her research activity as the head of National Research Laboratories for Marine Microbial Diversity, Ministry of Science and Technology.
 Not only reporting new microbial species, she has also screened and developed microbial exopolysaccharides and small molecules, which revealed biological activities such as antiviral, antioxidant activities and red tide algae-killing activities.
 She published more than 100 SCI papers and 25 patents.

 Lee established and operates the Polar and Alpine Microbial Collection (PAMC), which shares biodiversity information and research bio-resources collected from polar and alpine areas.
 Approximately 2,800 microbial strains maintained in PAMC are ready to be provided in science and public communities with information on taxonomy, geographical origin, habitat and physiological characterization.
 PAMC was registered to international networks, the World Federation of Culture Collection (WFCC) and now functioning as an official depository institution.

 Awards and honours

 Lee was awarded the Korea L'Oréal-UNESCO Award for Women in Science in Biological Sciences in 2007.
-She was also awarded the Distinguished Woman Scientist of the Year by South Korea's Ministry of Science, ICT and Future Planning in 2015.
+She was also awarded the Woman Scientist/Engineer of the Year Award by South Korea's Ministry of Science, ICT and Future Planning in 2015.
 Lee also was awarded the Hyeosin Medal Order of Science and Technology Merit by the President of South Korea in 2016.